Haute Route will not be running a Ventoux event in 2022. Check back in late summer to get dates for 2023.

 Our 4-night package allows you a little extra time to acclimate before the race, and then celebrate your achievements with the group after the last stage on Sunday night.
 Given the generally excellent weather in Provence in early October, some riders may even consider bringing non-riding spouses or friends, as our farmhouse is an excellent base from which to discover the heart of Provence.

-Note: There is a ‘compact’ version of Haute Route Ventoux with a total of 222 km and 5450 m of climbing, making it more accessible.
+Note: There is a ‘compact’ version of Haute Route Ventoux with around 30% less distance and climbing, making it more accessible.
 Of course we happily accept Compact riders as well!